olofnebrin/Lyman-alpha-feedback/README.md

 #### M_F_fit:

-This folder contains a Python implementation of the fit to the Lyα force multiplier M<sub>F</sub>, as given the paper, as well as related quantities
+This function is an implementation of the fit to the Lyα force multiplier M<sub>F</sub>, as given the paper, as well as related quantities
 (e.g. the destruction probability).
 An example plot is included too.
 If you use these fits or results in your work, cite [Nebrin et al. (2024)](INSERT).

 #### MCRT_forcemultiplier: